jongarrison/jongarrison.github.io/content/blogs/ncv-shakeit.md

 I was very lucky to have some helpful PCB design advice from Robin of <a href="https://www.island-underground.com/">Island Underground</a>.

 I started with KiCad by watching a number of youtube videos.
 [This one](https://www.youtube.com/watch?v=3FGNw28xBr0) was a good quick overview that I re-watched many times.
 One particular aspect of that video that I thought was helpful was the design of a custom footprint.
-I end up using this for the potentiometer footprints.
+I ended up using this for the potentiometer footprints.

 I followed Robin's advice to use [JLCPCB.com](https://jlcpcb.com/).
 Their website, prices and delivery time are amazing.
 I started uploading my gerber files around 10:30pm and production was started a few hours later.
 I had the pcbs in my hand 7 days later!